YW767486516/AspNetCore.Docs/aspnetcore/grpc/client.md

 // Use clients to call gRPC services
 ```

 `ChannelBuilder` isn't the only option for creating a gRPC client.
-If you are calling gRPC services from an ASP.NET Core app, consider [gRPC client factory integration](xref:grpc/clientfactory). gRPC integration with HttpClientFactory offers a centralized alternative to creating gRPC clients.
+If you are calling gRPC services from an ASP.NET Core app, consider [gRPC client factory integration](xref:grpc/clientfactory). gRPC integration with `HttpClientFactory` offers a centralized alternative to creating gRPC clients.

-## Making gRPC calls
+## Make gRPC calls

 A gRPC call is initiated by calling a method on the client.
-The gRPC client will take care of message serialization and addressing the gRPC call to the correct service.
+The gRPC client will handle message serialization and addressing the gRPC call to the correct service.

-gRPC has different types of methods, and how you use the client to make a gRPC call depends on the type of method you are calling.
+gRPC has different types of methods.
+How you use the client to make a gRPC call depends on the type of method you are calling.
 The gRPC method types are:

 * Unary
 * Server streaming